-But which are the best and most hardy groundcover succulents that can deal with heat and frost?
+So which are the best and most hardy groundcover succulents that can deal with heat and frost?
 At the top of the list sits Aptenia Cordifolia that seems to survive anything.
-Others include a variety of Sedums, Sempervivums and Delospmermas.
+Others include a variety of Sedum, Sempervivum and Delosperma.
 Here are our favourites.

-It is also said to be frost tolerant.
+It is also said to be tolerant to mild frosts.

 Aptenia Cordifolia can be used as groundcover and also a hanging plant over walls.
 The thick stems will support the plant falling down quite a distance.